 Chamonix is the oldest and biggest of the French winter-sports resort towns and was the site of the first Winter Olympics, held in 1924.
-As a ski resort, however, it has its limitations: the ski areas are spread out, none is very large, and the lower slopes often suffer from poor snow conditions.
+As a ski resort, however, it has its limitations.
+The ski areas are spread out, none is very large, and the lower slopes often suffer from poor snow conditions.

-On the other hand, some runs are extremely memorable, such as the 20-km (12-mile) run through the Vallée Blanche or the off-trail area of Les Grands Montets.
+On the other hand, some runs are extremely memorable, such as the 20-km (12-mile) one through the Vallée Blanche or the off-trail area of Les Grands Montets.
 And the situation is getting better: many lifts have been added, improving access to the slopes as well as shortening lift lines.
 In summer it's a great place for hiking, climbing, and enjoying dazzling views.
 If you're heading to Italy via the Mont Blanc Tunnel, Chamonix will be your gateway.

 Chamonix–Mont-Blanc at a Glance